AmonMcDuul/snapflow/README.md

 .sf-label	Node text label
 .sf-edge-label	Edge text label

-You can override these CSS rules in your app's stylesheet, or modify rendering/style.ts for a custom default.
+You can override these CSS rules in your app's stylesheet.

-🧩 Architecture Overview
+## Architecture Overview

 src/
 ├── core/